01 of 07

 There are many ways to take a shot of tequila.
-You can drink it straight or do the customary Tequila Shot with salt and either lemon or lime.
-You might also want to serve up the two-part shot known as a Sangrita, which can be made in two entirely different ways.
+You can drink it straight or do the customary tequila shot with salt and a lemon or lime.
+You might also want to serve up the two-part shot known as a sangrita, which can be made in two entirely different ways.

-Tequila shots certainly are fun and here are a few more ways to spice it up:
+Tequila shots are fun and here are a few more ways to spice it up:

 Yes, you can simply take a straight shot of whiskey, but where's the fun in that?

-Whiskey shooters are often a bit more interactive and can be a two-part drink like the popular Pickleback (Jameson's Irish Whiskey, pickle juice).
-They can also include dropped shots such as the Irish Car Bomb (Irish whiskey, Irish cream liqueur, Guinness) or the drinker can choose how to slam it as is common with the Boilermaker (blended whiskey, draft beer).
+Whiskey shooters are often a bit more interactive.
+You might try a two-part drink like the popular pickleback (Jameson's Irish Whiskey, pickle juice), for instance.
+The dropped shots, such as the Irish car bomb (Irish whiskey, Irish cream liqueur, Guinness) or the Boilermaker (blended whiskey, draft beer) are also quite popular.

-Vodka frequently makes it into a shot glass as well and these shooters are some of the most flavorful of the tiny, fast drinks.
-Among the longtime favorites are the interactive Lemon Drop (lemon wedge, sugar) and Mind Eraser (coffee liqueur, soda).
+Vodka frequently makes it into a shot glass as well and these shooters are some of the most flavorful of the tiny, quick drinks.
+Among the longtime favorites are the interactive lemon drop (lemon wedge, sugar) and mind eraser (coffee liqueur, soda).

 Bartenders and party hosts may also want to know these very popular shots:Continue to 5 of 7 below.